What is the best Dutch Mobile Plan in the Netherlands?

 Sim Only is a telephone subscription.
 Just like with a subscription with a device, you pay a fixed amount every month.
 Sim Only is therefore different from Prepaid.
 With Prepaid you can also arrange a telephone yourself, but you buy credit in advance for calling, texting and using the internet.
 At Sim Only you pay your subscription costs via invoices.

-Sim Only compared Prepaid in the Netherlands
+Sim Only compared to Prepaid in the Netherlands

 With Sim Only and Prepaid you can call and internet for a low amount.
 Sim Only is the best choice if you want to do this monthly for a fixed amount.
 Other advantages of Sim Only vs Prepaid: there is no need to top up in between and you are always available.
 Even if your internet bundle has run out, you can continue to use the internet with KPN Sim Only without incurring outside bundle costs.
 We will then only reduce your internet speed.
 With Prepaid you first have to top up your credit before you can go online again.
 Prepaid is especially useful if you have very little internet on your phone and hardly ever make calls, but you do want to be reachable.